-FANTASIA FILM FESTIVAL 2020 REVIEW!
 Modern sexuality is a fascinating world to navigate, considering so many things have changed since the advent of the internet.
 This includes different kinds of sex work in the form of camming.
-Women (and to a lesser extent, men) around the world make a living off of being “cam-girls.”
-Men (and to a lesser extent, women) flock to these sites.
-It’s safer for both parties than the classic prostitution situation because there’s a computer screen and sometimes thousands of miles that separate the two of them.
+Women (and, to a lesser extent, men) around the world make a living off of being “cam-girls.”
+Men (and, to a lesser extent, women) flock to these sites.
+It’s safer for both parties than the classic prostitution situation because there’s a computer screen and sometimes thousands of miles that separate the cam-girl and her client.

-Jack mentions at several points in PVT CHAT how all human interaction is transactional, everyone uses each other, and no one does anything without selfish reasons.
-The whole of the film seems to underline this thesis.
-It deals with loneliness in all kinds of people, and the brief moments of joy we spend with other people that remove us from existential despair.
+Jack mentions at several points how all human interaction is transactional, everyone uses each other, and no one does anything without selfish reasons.
+The whole of PVT CHAT seems to underline this thesis.
+It deals with loneliness in all kinds of people and the brief moments of joy we spend with other people that remove us from existential despair.
 It sounds way heavier than it really is.
 There are moments of humor, including Jack wrestling with his oddball friend Larry (Buddy Duress) in the middle of an art gallery opening, and the ending is both light-hearted and perverted simultaneously.

-The performances from both Peter Vack and Julia Fox are incredible.
-The characters feel lived-in and real, even when the characters are pretending to be someone else.
-The script, also by Ben Hozie, is phenomenal.
-It captures the particular misery of being a millennial in a place like New York City.
+The performances from both Vack and Fox are incredible.
+The characters feel lived-in and real, even when they’re pretending to be someone else.
+The script, also by Hozie, is phenomenal.
+It captures the particular misery of being a millennial in a place like NYC.
 It revels in its characters’ flaws and ultimately shows that humanity is really not all that terrible at the end of the day.
-The cinematography, also by Hozie, captures the beauty of the city, particularly the neighborhood of Chinatown.
+Hozie’s cinematography captures the beauty of the city, particularly Chinatown.

-PVT CHAT deserves a spot in the echelon of great movies about sex, such as Secretary and sex, lies, and videotape.
+PVT CHAT deserves a spot in the echelon of great films about sex, such as Secretary and sex, lies, and videotape.
 The movie just has so much humanity to it.
 It shows us our ugliness as a society but also our beauty, without ever being cheesy or hackneyed.
-Additionally, it’s going on the list of my favorite movies of 2020.
+Additionally, it’s going on the list of my favorite films of the year.
 I can’t wait for everyone else to see it!

 PVT CHAT screened at the 2020 Fantasia Film Festival.